-The Knox municipal area of the Eastern Metropolitan Region is located in the State of Victoria, Australia.
+The Knox municipal area of the Eastern Metropolitan Region is located in Melbourne in the State of Victoria, Australia.
 We have a diverse range of environments, vulnerable to all types of fire hazard.
-The State Fire Management Strategy along with the Emergency Management Manual Victoria (EMMV) provides direction for the development and implementation of structures, systems, processes and products that improve fire management planning in Victoria.
+The State Fire Management Strategy along with the Emergency Management Act 2013 provides direction for the development and implementation of structures, systems, processes and products that improve fire management planning in Victoria.